strets123/frictionless-pres/PITCHME.md

 ---

 #### As a data scientist I want:
-* Reproducible analyses
+* Reproducible analyses - self documenting data retrieval, stored in version control
 * Flexibility to work with legacy scripts
 * Test-driven data science
 * Seamless package management for disparate data sources
 ---
 #### As a developer I additionally want:
-* Architectural guidance
+* Architectural guidance from the tools I use
-* Polygot persistence
+* Ability to swap out programming languages and databases
-* Ability to swap out tools
+* To store extendable metadata about columns in the data so it is compatible in many places
 * Single point of responsibility for each module
 ---
 #### As an ops person I also want